sanoojes/Spicetify-Lucid/README.md

-# Docs are outdated and needs update !
+# Docs need update am lazy to do it.

 ## 🎨 Spicetify Lucid Theme